Communication Networks and Mapping Tools to Reduce Bycatch – Phase I

 Natural Resource Damage Assessment NRDA

 The unintentional catch of non-target fish (bycatch) can have substantial biological and economic impacts and prevent or delay the recovery of species injured during the DWH oil spill.
-This project will reduce bycatch in the Atlantic and Gulf of Mexico by developing a bycatch hotspot identification system and communication network to avoid bycatch.
+This project will reduce bycatch in the Atlantic and Gulf of Mexico by developing a bycatch hotspot identification system and communication network for fishermen.
 This phased project will develop a system to create near-real time spatial maps of bycatch hotspots coupled with a communication tool to inform fishermen of the high bycatch potential in those areas.
-This initial phase will include activities such as conducting scoping workshops to identify fisheries, regions, and ports that would benefit from a bycatch identification system; the development of maps to identify areas of potentially high bycatch; and a workshop to discuss the issues surrounding voluntary communication network to avoid bycatch.
+This initial phase will include activities such as conducting scoping workshops to identify fisheries, regions, and ports that would benefit from a bycatch identification system; the development of maps to identify areas of potentially high bycatch; and a workshop to discuss the issues surrounding voluntary communication network to reduce bycatch.